flowerinthenight/hedge/README.md

 A `Send()` API is also provided for members to be able to send simple request/reply-type messages to the current leader at any time.

 A `Broadcast()` API is also available for all pods.
-Note that due to the nature of k8s deployments (pods come and go) and the internal heartbeat delays, some pods might not receive the broadcast message at call time, although all pods will have the complete broadcast target list eventually.
+Note that due to the nature of k8s deployments (pods come and go) and the internal heartbeat delays, some pods might not receive the broadcast message at call time, although all pods will have the complete broadcast target list eventually. `hedge` uses a combination of heartbeats and broadcasts to propagate member information to all pods; non-leaders send liveness heartbeats to the leader while the leader broadcasts active members to all pods.

 Finally, a distributed semaphore is also provided through the `NewSemaphore()`, `[Try]Acquire()`, and `Release()` APIs.